 FSM is an independent country in a Compact of Free Association with the United States.
 FSM has an American-style constitution adopted in 1978 which provides for a government composed of an executive branch, a legislative branch and a judicial branch.
 Each of the four states has its own constitution, an elected governor and a lieutenant governor.
 The National Congress is unicameral and consists of 14 members.
 Four senators, each known as “senator-at-large” – one from each state – serve four-year terms.
 The remaining 10 members represent single member districts based on population and serve two-year terms.
 Both the President and the Vice-President are elected by the Congress from among its four-year members and both serve a four-year term.
 The senator-at-large seats vacated by the President and Vice-President are filled by a representative from their state.
 An appointed cabinet supports the President and Vice President.
 There are no formal political parties.

-The President of FSM, currently Mr Emanuel Mori, is both Head of State and Head of Government.
-He is from Chuuk.
-Mr Alik Alik is Vice President and is from Kosrae.
-Both were re-elected to the Congress in the general election on 8 March 2011.
+The President of FSM, currently Mr Peter Christian, is both Head of State and Head of Government.
+He is from Pohnpei.
+Mr Yosiwo George is Vice President and is from Kosrae.
+Both were elected to the Congress in the general election on 3 March 2015.

 Compact of Free Association with the United States